Introduction

 Section titled “Live Demo”A basic grid with sortable columns.
 Click column headers to sort.

-<tbw-grid style="height: 250px;"></tbw-grid>import '@toolbox-web/grid';import { queryGrid } from '@toolbox-web/grid';
+<tbw-grid style="height: 250px;"></tbw-grid> import '@toolbox-web/grid';import { queryGrid } from '@toolbox-web/grid';

-const grid = queryGrid('tbw-grid');grid.columns = [ { field: 'id', header: 'ID', type: 'number', sortable: true }, { field: 'name', header: 'Name', sortable: true }, { field: 'email', header: 'Email' },];grid.rows = [ { id: 1, name: 'Alice', email: 'alice@example.com' }, { id: 2, name: 'Bob', email: 'bob@example.com' }, { id: 3, name: 'Carol', email: 'carol@example.com' }, { id: 4, name: 'Dan', email: 'dan@example.com' }, { id: 5, name: 'Eve', email: 'eve@example.com' },];Architecture Highlights
+const grid = queryGrid('tbw-grid'); if (grid) { grid.columns = [ { field: 'id', header: 'ID', type: 'number', sortable: true }, { field: 'name', header: 'Name', sortable: true }, { field: 'email', header: 'Email' }, ]; grid.rows = [ { id: 1, name: 'Alice', email: 'alice@example.com' }, { id: 2, name: 'Bob', email: 'bob@example.com' }, { id: 3, name: 'Carol', email: 'carol@example.com' }, { id: 4, name: 'Dan', email: 'dan@example.com' }, { id: 5, name: 'Eve', email: 'eve@example.com' }, ]; }Architecture Highlights

 Section titled “Architecture Highlights”Under the hood, the grid employs patterns typically found in enterprise-grade solutions: